Detecting a long lived false vacuum with quantum quenches

 The traditional approach to bubble nucleation and false vacuum decay computes the decay rate using a semiclassical approximation \cite{coleman_1977,Coleman1979}.
 In the limit of small quantum fluctuations, the contribution of the dominant, critical bubble can be isolated by solving a classical evolution in imaginary time.
 Quantum corrections around the semi-classical solution are then included \cite{Callan:1977pt,andreassenPRL,andreassenPRD,Ivanov2022}.
 Recently, motivated by advances in the experimental study of out-of-equilibrium dynamics in many-body quantum systems \cite{Hofferberth2007,Trotzky2012,Gring2012,Cheneau2012,Meinert2013,Langen2013,schreiber2015observation,langen2015experimental,Kaufman2016,Fukuhara2013,bernien2017,zhang2017observation,bluvstein2021controlling}, a different method has been used \cite{Lagnese_2022,Gabor2022,Pomponio2022,Mussardo_2022}.
 In this method one focuses on real-time evolution after a sudden change in some parameters of the theory (a quantum quench \cite{calabrese_cardy2006,calabrese_cardy2007}).
 Quantum quenches are now being studied fruitfully in quantum simulators \cite{bernien2017,SuracePRX,banerjeePRL,vovrosh2021confinement,tan2021domain,zenesini2023observation}, and in (classical) numerical simulations using tensor network techniques \cite{Kormos2017,Lerose2020,Lagnese_ladder,Birnkammer:2022giy,Scopa2022,Milsted2022,maki2023monte}.
-A parameter of the Hamiltonian is suddenly changed across a first order phase transition such that the previous ground state becomes a false vacuum.
-Time evolution starting from this well-defined false vacuum can be studied by measuring the time evolution of suitable observables \cite{DELFINO2023116312}.
-In appropriate limits, the traditional results based on semiclassical approaches are recovered.
-But the post-quench dynamics can reveal much more information, notably including the occurrence and properties of subcritical,``virtual'' bubbles: these are off-resonant states in the language of equilibrium perturbation theory, but can be excited in such non-equilibrium setup.

-Such bubbles have characteristic dynamical effects at times much shorter than the false vacuum halflife.
-These effects can be used to distinguish true from false vacuum.
-Here we demonstrate those claims quantitatively in a tractable model, where (for example) the temporal structure of post-quench oscillations in local observables maps directly onto bubble parameters.
+As exemplified in Fig.~\ref{fig1}, the quench procedure for studying the decay of a false vacuum begins with a system prepared at time $t=0$ in one of its stable configurations [Fig.~\ref{fig1}-(a)].
+A parameter of the Hamiltonian is suddenly changed such that at $t>0$ the system occupies a possible metastable --- false vacuum --- configuration [Fig.~\ref{fig1}-(c)].
+This case is contrasted with a similar procedure where the system is in a stable configuration (true vacuum) after the quench, as in Fig~\ref{fig1}-(b).
+Starting from one of these new configurations, the dynamics can be characterized by monitoring the time evolution of a suitable observable, as in Fig.~\ref{fig1}-(d) \cite{DELFINO2023116312}.